RoboticsAAU/AAU-Summit-XL-Documentation/docs/source/packages/robot_bringup.rst

 Installation
 ------------

 When the robot is first build and ready to install software on it,   ``summit_packages_release_melodic`` is installed onto the onboard compututer.
 Then following the installation instructions in the README.md file in ``summit_packages_release_melodic-devel/robot_bringup/README.md`` will install the necessary Robot parameters on the computer.
+The following scripts are located in the ``scripts`` folder of the ``robot_bringup`` package.

 .. code-block:: bash